CiscoSE/NexusProgrammability/docs/Telemetry/Dial-In/1-index.md

 gRPC can generate cross-platform client and server bindings for many languages.
 It also supports TLS and token-based authentication. gRPC uses protocol buffers to encode data.

 ## About gNMI
-gRPC Network Management Interface (gNMI) is a specification of RPCs for managing or collecting the state of a device.
+gRPC Network Management Interface (gNMI) is a specific set of RPCs built on top of gRPC.
+It can be used for programming a remote device, or collecting information from a remote device.
 The content provided through gNMI can be modeled using YANG. gRPC carries gNMI and provides the ability to create and transmit requests.

 ## NX-OS gNMI Features
-gNMI can be transmitted in two ways:

-* Dial-In
-    * In this mode, the client will initiate the connection to the switch.
-* Dial-Out
-    * In this mode, the switch will initiate the connection to the client.

 NX-OS supports the following gNMI RPCs:

-* Get
+* Get - Collect telemetry data from a device one time.
-* Set
+* Set - Modify the configuration of a device.
-* Subscribe
+* Subscribe - Subscribe to an indefinite stream of telemetry data from a device.
-* Capabilities
+* Capabilities - Collect the gNMI capabilities supported on a device.

 ## gNMI Subscription
-gNMI subscription can be used with both dial-in or dial-out methods.

-* For dial-in subscriptions, the client has the configuration of what it would like from the switch.
-It will connect to the switch and pull the information listed in the client subscription configuration.
-* For dial-out subscriptions, the switch has the configuration of what to provide to the client.
-It will connect to the client and send the information listed in the switch subscription configuration.

-Starting in NX-OS 9.3.1, Nexus switches support the following subscription features:
+The most commonly used gNMI RPC is the subscribe RPC.
+Starting in NX-OS 9.3.1, Nexus switches support the following gNMI subscription features:

 * Once
     * Collect current values only once.